the-techie/Techgig-Programs/Learn and Code Challenge/README.md

 ## Day 20 : Star Pattern

 ### Task:
-you need to print the following pattern
+You need to print the following pattern

     * * * * *
     * * * * *
     * * * * *